mirsakhawathossain/exoplanetml/README.md

 # Exoplanet ML

-This is a machine learning project for detecting exoplanets using transit survey-based light curves.
+Exoplanet ML is a machine learning project dedicated to the detection of exoplanets using transit survey-based light curves.
+This project leverages advanced machine learning algorithms and feature engineering techniques to improve the accuracy and efficiency of exoplanet discovery.

 ## Machine Learning Algorithms